 Flintshire schools celebrate A Level Results

-from the Welsh Joint Education Committee (WJEC) figures showed that for
+Joint Education Committee (WJEC) show that for examinations taken with them,

-19.1% of Flintshire WJEC entries resulted in A* and A Grades compared to 18.1%
+18.2% of Flintshire WJEC entries resulted in A* and A grades compared to 14.7%

-with the Welsh Board and results from other boards are received later in the
+with results from other boards received later in the day.

-Councillor Chris Bithell, Cabinet Member for Education, said:
+Councillor Ian Roberts, Cabinet Member for Education, said:

 Having received the information for entries with the WJEC Examination Board,

-level results, and warmly congratulates all the students and their teachers on
+the Council warmly congratulates all the students on their hard work and

-study.
-I am delighted for all of them, and wish them every success as they
+I am delighted for all of them, and wish them every success in their chosen

-Chief Officer Education and Youth, Ian Budd, said:
+Interim Chief Officer, Education and Youth, Claire Homard, said:

 Flintshire’s students show towards their studies.
 I congratulate them all, and

-commend their teachers, parents and carers for their consistent support.
-The
+thank their teachers, parents and carers for their encouragement and support.